PoliticalGraveyard.com

 RAMOS-MONTIGNY (Soundex R525)

 Ramos-Montigny, Lupe — of Grand Rapids, Kent County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1996, 2000, 2004, 2008; chair of Kent County Democratic Party, 2003-04.
+Delegate to Democratic National Convention from Michigan, 1996, 2000, 2004, 2008; chair of Kent County Democratic Party, 2003-04; member of Michigan state board of education; elected 2012.
 Female.
 Hispanic ancestry.
-Still living as of 2008.
+Still living as of 2012.

 RAMOS-VILLAMIL (Soundex R521) — See also RAMOS, VILLAMIL.

-Ramos de Villamil, Mrs. Providencia — of Santa Teresita, Santurce, San Juan Municipio, Puerto Rico.
+Ramos=de=Villamil, Mrs. Providencia — of Santa Teresita, Santurce, San Juan Municipio, Puerto Rico.
 Republican.
 Delegate to Republican National Convention from Puerto Rico, 1948 (alternate), 1952.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

-RAMP (Soundex R510) — See also CRAMP, CRAMPTON, FRAMPTON, GRAMPA, KAMP, KRAMP, PARM, RAMPELBERG, RAMPENDAHL, RAMPEY, RAMPTON, RUMP.
+RAMP (Soundex R510) — See also CRAMP, CRAMPTON, FRAMPTON, GRAMP, GRAMPA, KAMP, KRAMP, PARM, RAMPELBERG, RAMPENDAHL, RAMPEY, RAMPTON, RUMP.

 Ramp, B. F. — of Douglas County, Ore.
 Socialist.
-Candidate for U.S. Senator from Oregon, 1912, 1914; candidate for Presidential Elector for Oregon, 1920.
+Candidate for U.S. Senator from Oregon, 1912, 1914; candidate for Governor of Oregon, 1918; candidate for Presidential Elector for Oregon.
 Burial location unknown.

-RAMPELBERG (Soundex R514) — See also APPELBAUM, CAMPELL, CRAMP, CRAMPTON, FRAMPTON, GRAMPA, HAMPEL, KOPPELBERGER, KRAMP, PELBROUGH, RAMP, RAMPENDAHL, RAMPEY, RAMPTON.
+RAMPELBERG (Soundex R514) — See also APPELBAUM, CAMPELL, CRAMP, CRAMPTON, FRAMPTON, GRAMP, GRAMPA, HAMPEL, KOPPELBERGER, KRAMP, PELBROUGH, RAMP, RAMPENDAHL, RAMPEY, RAMPTON.

-Rampelberg, Bruce — of Rapid City, Pennington County, S.Dak.
+Rampelberg, Bruce Emerson (b.
+1942) — also known as Bruce E. Rampelberg — of Rapid City, Pennington County, S.Dak.
+Born in Iowa, July 21, 1942.
 Republican.
-Elected South Dakota state senate 30th District 2010.
-Still living as of 2010.
+Member of South Dakota state senate 30th District, 2011-16; defeated in primary, 2016, 2018.
+Still living as of 2018.

 Rampendahl, W. F. — U.S. Attorney for the Eastern District of Oklahoma, 1930-34.
-Presumed deceased.
 Burial location unknown.

-RAMPEY (Soundex R510) — See also CRAMP, CRAMPTON, EMPEY, FRAMPTON, GRAMPA, KRAMP, PAYMER, RAMEY, RAMP, RAMPELBERG, RAMPENDAHL, RAMPTON, RUMP.
+RAMPEY (Soundex R510) — See also CRAMP, CRAMPTON, EMPEY, FRAMPTON, GRAMP, GRAMPA, KRAMP, PAYMER, RAMEY, RAMP, RAMPELBERG, RAMPENDAHL, RAMPTON, RUMP.

 Rampey, D. Lee, Jr. — U.S. Attorney for the Middle District of Georgia, 1977-81.
 Still living as of 1981.

-Rampey, Lee, Jr. See D. Lee Rampey, Jr.
+Rampey, Lee, Jr. See D. Lee Rampey Jr.

 RAMPTON: See also Charles Rendell Mabey — Rendell Noel Mabey